Deriving Derivatives: Examples

-\section{Spot and Volatility trades}
+\subsection{Spot and Volatility trades}

-We start with the simplest pair of examples by considering an investor which has a view on either the future value of an index or its future realized volatility.
-For such cases we demand that our arguments should be more than just clear and simple, they should be back-of-an-envelope compatible.
-Figures 1.A-B illustrate this point.
-A view that the future value of the index should be higher than suggested by the market corresponds to a believed distribution which is biased towards higher values of the index (as illustrated by Figure 1.A).
+Consider an investor who has a view on either the expected value or the volatility of an index.
+For such cases we demand that our arguments should be more than just clear and simple, they should fit on the back of an envelope.
+The below discussions of Figs.~1.A and 1.B illustrate this point.

+A view that the expected value of the index should be higher than suggested by the market corresponds to a believed distribution which is biased towards higher values of the index (as illustrated by Fig.~1.A).
 The growth-optimal payoff~(\ref{Eq:f}) can be easily sketched just by looking at the market-implied and investor-believed distributions.
 In the small enough near-ATM region this is easily recognizable as the profile of a forward contract.

-Similarly, a belief that the future realized volatility should be greater than the market-implied corresponds to a believed distribution which is wider but not as tall as the market-implied distribution (see Figure 1.B).
-Again we can sketch the growth-optimal profile and see that it works pretty much the same way as the textbook vanilla combinations -- straddles and strangles.
+Similarly, a belief that the market underestimates volatility corresponds to a believed distribution which is wider but not as tall as the market-implied distribution (see Fig.~1.B).
+Again, we can sketch the growth-optimal profile and see that it works pretty much the same way as the textbook vanilla combinations -- straddles and strangles.
 These classical vanilla combinations can be considered as crude approximations of the growth-optimal payoff.

-\section{Skew trades}
+\subsection{Skew trades}